 According to Statista, the most prominent application of blockchain is peer-to-peer transactions, which account for 36% of all blockchain initiatives, as can be seen from pile chart below.

 With peer-to-peer digital platforms, which are based on blockchain technologies, green energy producers and consumers can be connected directly.
-Moreover, blockchain enables individuals and entities to trade surplus energy between each other at a lower cost.
+Moreover, blockchain enables individuals and entities to trade surplus energy with each other at a lower cost.

 Transparency and authority

-Blockchain technology secures every transaction with specific encryption, making it immutable and the records of transactions can not be hacked.
+Blockchain technology secures every transaction with specific encryption, making it immutable, and the records of transactions can not be hacked.
 These features of blockchain can significantly enhance regulatory and auditing compliance.